The Gate of Calais: Painting

 The painting was bought by the 1st Earl of Charlemont sometime after the 1761 Society of Artists' Exhibition at which it was displayed, by which time England had been at war with France again for 5 years.
 Ian Pears believes that by showing The Gates of Calais at the exhibition (one of only three comic histories that he displayed), Hogarth was challenging the patriotic spirit of the British by asking them to pay as much for a work by an Englishman as they would for a work by a continental painter.
-The painting was sold in 1874 to Mr. Bolckow for £945.
+The painting was sold in 1874 to Henry William Ferdinand Bolckow for £945.
 It was subsequently acquired by the 1st Duke of Westminster at an auction at Christie's in 1891 for £2572; he donated it to the National Gallery in 1895, and it was transferred to the Tate Gallery in 1951.

 The gate itself was levelled in 1895, the landing at the port followed by crossing over an ancient drawbridge and entering through the old gateway into a "dark narrow" street, then emerging into a spacious Place with its town hall now lost.